Skip to main content

 Verify access

-# Check Traefik metrics endpoint
+# Check the Traefik metrics endpoint

 curl -s http://localhost:8082/metrics | head -20